Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ![](DOCUMENT.assets/path.png)

-â€?
-This Item is composed of a group of buttons, indicating the path of the current FSM.
+â€‹		This Item is composed of a group of buttons, indicating the path of the current FSM.
 The last key is the position of the current FSM, and the button is disabled.
 Click the previous button to jump to the target FSM.

 ### Toolbar

 ![](DOCUMENT.assets/toolbar.png)

-â€?
-The last button is to toggle the visibility of the Transitions comment
+â€‹		The last button is to toggle the visibility of the Transitions comment

 ![](DOCUMENT.assets/comment_visible.png)